 Dean, Teaching and Learning

 Vishna Devi V Nadarajah is currently, Professor and Dean of Learning and Teaching at the International Medical University in Kuala Lumpur, Malaysia.
 She graduated with a First Class Honours degree in Biochemistry from the University of Malaya (1994) and obtained her PhD at the University of Cambridge in the field of microbial biochemistry (2000).
 She is also a graduate of the Masters in Health Professionals Education from Maastricht University (2014).

 She has published and presented research papers in both biomedical sciences and medical education, supervises research students and reviews for indexed and international journals.
 She is currently on the international editorial board of the journal Medical Education.
 She was recently awarded the Malaysian Womens Weekly (2012), Great Women of Our Time award for her contribution in Science and Technology in Malaysia.

 Her areas of research in health professionals education is in Faculty development, Assessment and Innovative Teaching Learning methods.
 Vishna has shared her experience and expertise in health professionals education via invitations to speak at conferences, conducting faculty development workshops and collaborative research, appreciating that she has also learnt very much from these collaborative sessions with other educators.

 Acting Head, Centre for Pre-University Studies

-Dr Walsh was the Director of Pre-University Studies and Director of Research of MAHSA University for over 4 years.
-He had also been the Director of Multi-disciplinary Studies, Language Centre, MPU studies, IT and cross faculty interdisciplinary teaching during his stint with MAHSA University.
+Dr Walsh was the Director of Pre-University Studies and Director of Research of a malaysian private university for over 4 years.
+He had also been the Director of Multi-disciplinary Studies, Language Centre, MPU studies, IT and cross faculty interdisciplinary teaching during his stint with the university.